samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ### [whitelist]

-This slot temporarily within the given scope changes the available slots, allowing you to declare a block of lambda, where only a sub set of your vocabulary is available for some piece of code to signal.
+This slot temporarily within the given scope changes the available slots, allowing you to declare a block of lambda, where only a sub-set of your vocabulary is available for some piece of code to signal.
 This allows you to relatively securely allow some partially untrusted source to pass in a piece of Hyperlambda, for then to allow it to evaluate its own Hyperlambda.
 The slot takes two arguments.